-13.4.11 There are no transboundary impacts with regards to surfaced water, flood risk and drainage because the Application Site is not sited in proximity to any international boundaries.
-Transboundary impacts are therefore scoped out of this assessment and will not be considered further in this assessment.
+13.4.11 There are no transboundary impacts with regards to surface water, flood risk and drainage because the Application Site is not located near to any international boundaries.
+Transboundary impacts are therefore scoped out of this assessment and will not be considered further.